 Maud Green

-Maud Green is the daughter of Sir Thomas Green and Joan Fogge.1 She was born circa 1493.
-She married Sir Thomas Parr, son of Sir William Parr and Elizabeth FitzHugh, circa 1508.
+Maud Green was born circa 1493.
+She was the daughter of Sir Thomas Greene and Joan Fogge.1 She married Sir Thomas Parr, son of Sir William Parr and Elizabeth FitzHugh, circa 1508.
 She died on 1 December 1531.

 From circa 1508, her married name became Parr.